pennlabs/penn-clubs/README.md

 ### Development

 Click `Login` to log in as a test user.
+The `./manage.py populate` command creates a test user for you with username `bfranklin` and password `test`.
+Go to `/api/admin` to login to this account.

 To grant all users in the database superuser privileges for development:
 ```bash
 cd backend